 Multi-Factor Authentication (MFA) or One-Time Passwords (OTP)

 It you get an error when trying to setup your Authy app, it is likely because you are being blocked from accessing the Authy.com site to register your installation.
-You should contact your local IT Support to see about having the Authy.com site "whitelisted" in your content-filtering service (Zscaler or another application).
+You should contact your local Technology Support staff to see about having the Authy.com site "whitelisted" in your content-filtering service (Zscaler or another application).

 The Authy Desktop authenticator is available for both Windows and macOS, and there is a Chrome extention available to install it on Chromebooks.
 There is also a mobile app version available (like Google Authenticator and RapidIdentity), that runs on Android and iOS.

 Currently, because of the access these users have to employee and/or student data, MFA has been implemented for all privileged roles in the NCEdCloud IAM Service, including LEA Administrator, LEA Data Auditor, LEA Help Desk, and LEA Student Help Desk.
 If additional privileged roles are added in the future, they will likely be required to use MFA as well.
 However, at this time there are no plans to require MFA for any staff outside of these special groups.

 It depends.
 There are multiple ways of obtaining the 6-digit code that must be entered when you login to NCEdCloud (if you have one of the privileged roles).
 See the NCEdCloud MFA page for details on the different authenticator applications.